 Truck drivers quite literally drive the supply chain for every industry.
 However, the American Trucking Associate estimates a shortage of 160,000 truck drivers by 2030.
 With fewer drivers available to move freight in 2022, trucking companies have no choice but to increase wages to attract qualified drivers.
 Companies must transfer the extra costs of paying drivers to their customers to retain profit margins, thus increasing their shipping costs.

-Much like every other industry, the shipping industry is still struggling to recover from the effects of the pandemic.
+Like every other industry, the shipping industry is still struggling to recover from the effects of the pandemic.
 Lockdowns, movement restrictions, and reduced employee availability disrupted supply chains worldwide, causing delayed shipments and increased freight rates.
 Since the pandemic also caused a shift to online shopping in the general populace, the increased demand for deliveries led to higher LTL shipping rates.

 Why do carriers not always pick up on time?